 On the flip side, people who sleep poorly or are deprived of sleep can experience a myriad of adverse effects, including cognitive impairment, memory lapses, impaired immune systems, aches and pains and even an increased risk of type 2 diabetes.
 The following article will give you some possible strategies for getting a good night’s rest and reclaiming your life from painful back conditions.

 Tips for better sleep

 If you struggle to fall asleep at night or if your sleep just isn’t as restful as it should be, here are some things to keep in mind:

 - Make sure you have adequate room in your bed.
 If your bed is too small, cramped conditions may contribute to restlessness.

 - Make sure you have a mattress that offers the comfort and support you need.

 - Control environmental factors as much as possible.
 Temperature, noise level and light level all contribute to how well we sleep.
 Experiment until you find the environment that allows you to sleep best.

 - Develop a bedtime routine.
 Doing the same things in the same order every night before hitting the sack can help your mind and body prepare to relax and go to sleep.

 - Use relaxation techniques while waiting to fall asleep.
 Breathe deeply and evenly.
 Make a conscious effort to release tension from your muscles on every exhale.
 You can even try imagining relaxing activities and places as you let go of the day’s stressful situations.

 - Stick to the same sleep schedule as much as possible.
 Our bodies have a very strong internal clock mechanism.
 Once you manage to set your body’s natural sleep and wake cycles, sleeping through the night likely will get easier.

-If bone spurs, degenerative disc disease, foraminal stenosis, or any other spinal conditions are keeping you awake at night, contact Laser Spine Institute to learn how our revolutionary outpatient procedures can help you find relief from neck and back pain.
+If bone spurs, degenerative disc disease, foraminal stenosis, or any other spinal conditions are keeping you awake at night, contact Laser Spine Institute to learn how our minimally invasive outpatient procedures can help you find relief from neck and back pain.